mcclatchy/docpub/docpub-planning-notes.md

 	* change save_model method to only choose update method

 * TK: prevent both error messages from appearing? in the case of no password after a doc was previously uploaded, it throws both "re-enter" and "credentials failed" errors, which are redundant

-* TK: check user password on save in User admin, which would help fix issue above and make things better

 * TK: include newsroom name as field for extended user so we can filter in User admin list view
 	* would that even work bc it'd be stored in a FK field?